Special-Rocket-Agents/ChungOSX/files/scripts/readme.txt

 Put your lua scripts in this folder and the operating system will detect and execute it
 NOTES:
-    - Your files must end in .lua or ChungusOS cannot execute it.
+    - Your files must end in .lua or ChungOS cannot execute it.
 This Applies for both run-lua and run-luafile
     - There is no "DIFFERENT" API, It's the normal lua that you find at https://www.lua.org/

 How to Execute?